Search by topic

 History of St Peter's Cambridge

 St Peter 19th cent

 According to Pevsner, this was a small church made very small by rebuilding in 1781.
 Only the C14 W tower and part of the unaisled nave were kept.

 St Peter’s c.1900

 More information about this now redundant church can be found on Wikipedia.

+St Peter’s is thought to have been built on the site of a Roman temple of Diana.
 A particularly interesting feature is the Saxon font, and its decoration with rather pagan looking mermen.
 An interesting article on it can be found here: